 The Bodleian Libraries

-As a graduate student you’ll be issued with a reader's card ('bod card') which will allow you access to the Bodleian Libraries as well as their e-resources, special collections and a host of services such as inter-library loans for materials held outside Oxford and help from specialist librarians.
-Member of staff and academic visitors are also entitled to access to the Bodleian Libraries using their university cards.
+As a graduate student you’ll be issued with a reader's card ('Bod card') which will allow you access to the Bodleian Libraries as well as their e-resources, special collections and a host of services such as inter-library loans for materials held outside Oxford and help from specialist librarians.
+Members of staff and academic visitors are also entitled to access to the Bodleian Libraries using their university cards.